csf-dev/CSF.ADO/README.md

 # CSF.Data
 These types assist in operating with data-sources.
 Highlights are:

-## IQuery
-This is an interface which is designed to be used within applications that need access to an object-based data-source, such as an ORM.
-Essentially it is an interface for a generic repository service, which exposes a data-source via Linq.
-Firstly, this permits abstracting away from that data-source's own interfaces.
-Secondly, it solves a specific problem present in the **NHibernate** ORM, in that the `ISession.Query<T>()` method is an extension method, which is problematic to mock in unit tests.

-## InMemoryQuery
-This implementation of `IQuery` holds data transiently in-memory.
-It may be used as a data-source where an in-memory repository is appropriate.
-It may also be used as a test fake, for substituting a real (database-backed) query in unit tests.

 ## InMemoryDataReader
 This type is intended to be used as a test fake, when you wish to mock `IDataReader`.